CVE-2026-40561: CWE-444 Inconsistent Interpretation of HTTP Requests ('HTTP Request/Response Smuggling') in KAZUHO Starlet

 Mitigation Recommendations

+No official patch or remediation is currently available for this vulnerability.
 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should consider deploying additional protections at the reverse proxy or web application firewall level to detect or block suspicious request patterns involving conflicting Content-Length and Transfer-Encoding headers.
+Until a fix is released, users should consider deploying additional protections at the reverse proxy or web application firewall level to detect or block suspicious HTTP request patterns involving conflicting Content-Length and Transfer-Encoding headers.

 CVE-2026-40561: CWE-444 Inconsistent Interpretation of HTTP Requests ('HTTP Request/Response Smuggling') in KAZUHO Starlet